xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

     apt-get install mariadb-server

-It will ask for a root password, enter whatever you want as a root password and remember it, you will need it later.
+It will ask for a root password for the Database, enter whatever you want and remember it, you will need it later.

 Configuring MariaDB